In June 2000, Daiichi Sankyo Company opened a new pharmaceutical plant in Beijing.

 Daiichi Sankyo is one of the top three pharmaceutical companies in Japan and one of the top 20 pharmaceutical companies worldwide.
-It has about 2,300 medical representatives in 33 locations throughout Europe and the US.
+It has around 2,300 medical representatives in 33 locations throughout Europe and the US.

-In addition to the solid pharmaceutical production line, Daiichi completed a new production line for injectable pharmaceuticals of plastic bottle packages in 2002.
+In addition to the solid pharmaceutical production line, Daiichi completed a new injectable pharmaceuticals line in 2002.

-In addition, the Daiichi Group built a manufacturing system that is compliant with international quality assurance standards to ensure a cost-efficient, stable supply of all the company’s products, from prescription drugs to diagnostic reagents.
+In addition, the Daiichi Group built a manufacturing system that is compliant with international QA standards to ensure a cost-efficient, stable supply of all the company’s products, from prescription drugs to diagnostic reagents.

 The facilities built comprise an administrative/quality control building, solid pharmaceutical production, injectable pharmaceutical production, warehouse, engineering buildings, and utility facilities.